 Lao is the official language of Laos and is also spoken in north east Thailand.
-The language is so closely related to Thai that speakers of these languages can understand each other a lot.
+The language is so closely related to Thai that speakers of these languages can understand each other to a high degree.
 This is partly because Lao has borrowed lots of words from Thai.
 It also borrows from Sanskrit and Pali.
 Lao is a tonal language: the six tones help differentiate meaning in a largely monosyllabic vocabulary.
 The Vientiane dialect is generally considered the standard dialect, although this is not officially the case.Learn Lao with uTalk

 Laos is known as the 'land of a million elephants', a translation of the name for an ancient Lao empire, Lan Xan.